 The European Commission was criticised by some when it was confirmed the Climate Law would not include an updated overall benchmark for 2030 – currently set at 40% emissions cuts.
 The Commission’s impact assessment will reportedly try to demonstrate that a 55% cut in emissions will cost the same or close to the 40% target, by updating investment costs in green technologies such as wind turbines, and re-evaluating the costs of building renovations.

 Industry groups claim that the EU regulatory framework should not focus on “one-size-fits-all” solutions as this approach could undermine the efficiency of the transition.
-The new framework should take into account different starting points of Member States, and provide them with a range of solutions available to tackle climate change, they argue.
+The new framework should take into account different starting points of Member States, and provide them with a range of solutions available to tackle climate change and to protect their economies’ competitiveness, they argue.

-EURACTIV invites you to a high-level stakeholder forum to debate whether the European Climate Law will create winners and losers.
+EURACTIV invites you to this Virtual Conference to debate whether the European Climate Law will create winners and losers.
 Questions will include: